Interlinear gloss: Punctuation

 An underscore may be used instead of a period, as in go_out-PFV, when a single word in the source language happens to correspond to a phrase in the glossing language, though a period would still be used for other situations, such as Greek oikíais house.FEM.PL.DAT 'to the houses'.

 However, sometimes finer distinctions may be made.
-For example, clitics may be separated with a double hyphen (or, for ease of typing, an equal sign) rather than a hyphen:
+For example, clitics may be separated with a double hyphen (or, for ease of typing, an equal sign) rather than a hyphen.
+A French example:

 Affixes which cause discontinuity (infixes, circumfixes, transfixes, etc.) may be set off by angle brackets, and reduplication with tildes, rather than with hyphens: